LeQuangHien/MiniTaskManager/README.md

 4.  **Build and Run:**
     *   Connect an Android device or start an emulator.
     *   Click the "Run" button (green play icon) to build and run the app on your device or emulator.

+## How to Contribute

+Contributions to the **Mini Task Manager** are welcome!

+## License

+This project is licensed under the MIT License.

+## Contact

+If you have any questions, suggestions, or feedback, feel free to open an issue or contact me!